Brand0nLe/Pill-Pal-FrontEnd/README.md

 ## Setup and Installation

-Please note that as this was a class assignment, the backend server required to fully utilize the application is not publicly available at the moment.
+Please note that as this was a class assignment, the backend server required to fully utilize the application is not going to be publicly available or hosted to a database at the end of this project.
 However, you can still access and review the frontend code.

 To run the frontend code locally, follow these steps: